-Name: Mary Dawn Class: CS 103-01 Lab No.: No. 1 (as indicated in Class Schedule and NOT in book.)
-Exercise 1: MSWord (p 13-20) Date Due: 4/3/00 (as indicated in the Course Schedule for the class session.
+Name: Mary Dawn Class: CS 103-01 Exercise 1: MSWord (p 13-20) Date Due: Week 1 (as indicated in the Course Schedule for the class session.
 Not the day submitted)

 Submitting One's Own Work

 Each student is expected to complete his or her own assignments.
 Although modern work environments require teamwork, one of the main goals in this class is for each student to learn the basic skills in computer usage through individual practice.
 You must distinguish between consulting and discussing problems with your friends from copying their work.
 The penalty for copying tests, lab exercises, and project assignments is a grade of F for all parties involved, for the first offense; for the second offense, an F for the course.